How to Clean Oil Off Concrete Garage Floor

 A Safe and Easier Way For Getting Oil Stains Out of Concrete

 Many people turn to a concrete cleaner or degreasing agent for larger oil spills on concrete floors and apply them with a stiff brush.
 Be aware that some of these products contain chemicals that can be harmful if inhaled or comes in contact with the skin and should be used in well-ventilated areas.
-This usually isn’t a problem — garages have big doors — but most people want to keep those doors closed in cold, rainy, snowy, or windy weather, and of course at night.

 In addition, some of these products seem to work best when power-washing with hot water after containing the spill.
 That adds to the cost of water and heating, not to mention keeping a power-washer on hand and the effort to use it.
 All this will, conservatively, take at least a half-hour when you consider you also have to dry the cleaned floor.